WeBankFinTech/Exchangis/README.md

 ## Introduction

 Exchangis 1.0.0 is a new version of data exchange tool jointly developed by WeDataSphere, a big data platform of WeBank, and community users, which supports the synchronization of structured and unstructured data transmission between heterogeneous data sources.

-Exchangis is abstracted a set of unified data source and synchronous job definition plugins, which allows users to quickly access new data sources, and can be used in the page only by simple configuration in the database.
+Exchangis abstracts a unified set of data source and synchronization job definition plugins, allowing users to quickly access new data sources and use them on pages with simple configuration in the database.

-Based on the plug-in framework design and the computing middleware [Linkis](https://github.com/apache/incubator-Linkis), Exchangis can quickly integrate and dock Linkis's integrated data synchronization engine, and transform Exchangis's synchronization job into Linkis's data synchronization job.
+Based on the plugin framework design and the computing middleware [Linkis](https://github.com/apache/incubator-Linkis), Exchangis can quickly connect to the data synchronization engine in Linkis, and convert the data synchronization job of Exchangis into the job of Linkis.

 With the help of [Linkis](https://github.com/apache/incubator-linkis) computing middleware's connection, reuse and simplification capabilities, Exchangia is inherently equipped with financial-grade data synchronization capabilities of high concurrency, high availability, multi-tenant isolation and resource control.